 A few weeks ago, I visited a Girl Scout troop.
 I designed an activity to help the girls critically think about the pressures women face to conform to the world’s standard of beauty.

 Here’s what I did: I brought tons of magazines (I mean TONS!) to them.
-I wanted them to create their own collage of what beauty looks like in their opinion.
+I wanted the girls to create their own collage of what beauty looks like.